Lingayats: Kāyakavē Kailāsa doctrine and karma

 Kayakave kailasa is a slogan in Veerashaivism.
 It means "work is heaven" or "to work [Kayakave] is to be in the Lord's Kingdom [Kailasa]".
 Some scholars translate Kayaka as "worship, ritual", while others translate it as "work, labour".
 The slogan is attributed to Basava, and generally interpreted to signify a work ethic for all social classes.

 Lingayat poet-saints accepted the concept of karma and repeatedly mention it in their Shiva poetry.
 For example, states Ramanujan, Mahadeviyakka mentions karma and resulting chain of rebirths that are cut short by bhakti to Shiva.
-Lingayatism has the concepts of karma and dharma, but the Lingayatism doctrine of karma is not one of fate and destiny.
+Lingayats have the concepts of karma and dharma, but the Lingayat doctrine of karma is not one of fate and destiny.
 Lingayats believe in kayaka (work) and the transformative potential of "one's work in the here and now".
 According to Schouten, Siddharama and Allama debated the doctrine of karma as the law of work and merit, but Allama persuaded Siddharama that such merit is a low-level mechanism, and real mystical achievement transcends "the sphere of works and rewards" and is void of self-interest.
 These ideas, states Schouten, are similar to those found in Bhagavad Gita which teaches "work must be done without any attachment to the results".

 Dāsoha doctrine

-Dasoha is the purpose and result of Kāyakavē Kailāsa in Lingayatism.
+Dasoha is the purpose and result of Kāyakavē Kailāsa in Lingayat philosophy.
 Dasoha means "service", and more specifically "service to other Lingayats" including the Jangama.
-Regardless of one's vocation, Lingayatism suggests giving and donating a part of one's time, effort and income to one's community and to religious mendicants.
+Regardless of one's vocation, Lingayats suggest giving and donating a part of one's time, effort and income to one's community and to religious mendicants.

 According to Virasaivism, skilful work and service to one's community, without discrimination, is a means to experiencing the divine, a sentiment that continues to be revered in present-day Virasaivas.
 According to Jan Peter Schouten, this doctrine is philosophically rooted in the more ancient So'ham Sanskrit oneness mantra related to Shiva, and which means "I am He".
 This social ethic is also found among other Hindu communities of South India, and includes community provisioning of grains and sharing other essentials particularly with poorer members of society and those affected by natural or other disasters.